Frondophyllas

-Morphology, Anatomy, & Behavior
+Morphology, anatomy, and behavior

 The F. grandis has multibranching that differs from the other Rangeomorphs that have been discovered.
-They have fond-like leaflets that are flexible that were able to be preserved in the fossilization process.
-They were benthic animals that lived in a deep-sea environment with other taxa that were founded during this time.
-It was suggested that they eat either small organisms that would pass by or that they would filter feed.
-The fossil is the only Ediacaran fossil that is fond-like and has multiple leaf-bearing branches of its kind.
+They have frond-like leaflets that are flexible that were able to be preserved in the fossilization process.
+They were benthic animals that lived in a deep-sea environment with other taxa that were found during this time.
+It was suggested that either they ate small organisms that would pass by or that they would filter feed.
+The fossil is the only Ediacaran fossil that is frond-like and has multiple leaf-bearing branches of its kind.
 It is also one of the longest fossils ever found during the Ediacaran period with a 1m long specimen found.

-Method of Fossilization
+Method of fossilization

 The Frondophyllas, like many other fossils found in the Avalon Peninsula, was preserved by solidified volcanic ash.
 Within the silicified mudstone-volcanic ash, we can see the soft-bodied organisms being well preserved.
 Evidence suggests that during this preservation event, the volcanic ash created a mold of the organism when it fell onto the sea floor.
 Although well preserved, both fossils found were incomplete with a broken central rod.

-Distribution & Paleoenvironment
+Distribution and paleoenvironment

-Founded in the Avalon Peninsula of Newfoundland, Canada, the F. grandis was discovered in the Briscal Fm in Bristy Cove.
+Found in the Avalon Peninsula of Newfoundland, Canada, Frondophyllas grandis was discovered in the Briscal Formation in Bristy Cove.
 The depositional environment of Mistaken Point consists of silicified mudstones-volcanic ash at 575-560Ma.
 This environment had indications of having a deep-sea environment at the time that the F. grandis was alive, also indicating that it was a benthic animal.